UK stocks fall as HSBC overhaul fails to impress

 LONDON, June 9 (Reuters) - Britain’s top shares fell on Tuesday as a new turnaround plan from Europe’s biggest bank, HSBC, failed to impress markets.

 HSBC took the most points off the blue-chip FTSE 100 index.
-Its shares closed down 0.9 percent after investors and analysts questioned whether its pledge to shed almost 50,000 jobs would be enough to lift earnings.
+Its shares were down 1.1 percent after investors and analysts questioned whether its pledge to shed almost 50,000 jobs would be enough to lift earnings.
 JPMorgan analysts called the plan “evolution, not revolution.”

 Mining stocks Anglo American and Rio Tinto also took a hit from a broker downgrade.
 Global markets overall were hit by increasing speculation that the U.S. Federal Reserve could raise interest rates sooner than many have so far been expecting, potentially putting an end to years of easy money.